loader

 Specimen Container

-Serum Separator Tube (SST Gold Top), Plain Tube (Red Top), Lithium Heparin Plasma (Green Top)
+Serum Separator Tube (SST; Gold Top), Plain Tube (Red Top), Lithium Heparin Plasma (Green Top)

 Patient Preparation